monterourena/coderhouse-reactjs-project/README.md

 - Vite for fast development and building of the application
 - Firestore database for storing product information
 - Vanilla CSS used for styling

-# Getting Started
-To get started with this e-commerce website, follow these steps:
-- Clone the repository onto your local machine.
-- Install all dependencies by running the following command: **npm install**.
-- Create a Firebase account if you don't have one already and create a new project.
-- Add the Firebase config details as environment variables.
-An example of the environment variables used can be seen in the .env.example file
-- Run the following command to start the development server: **npm run dev**.

 # Folder Structure
 The folder structure for this project is as follows: